ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Becoming a Top 1% Node.js Engineer: The Early Rejection Problem - <a href="https://javascript.plainenglish.io/becoming-a-top-1-node-js-engineer-the-early-rejection-problem-00ed2830909b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js + Kafka Exactly-Once: Idempotency with Transactions and Headers - <a href="https://medium.com/@2nick2patel2/node-js-kafka-exactly-once-idempotency-with-transactions-and-headers-beb16d281abf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Peter K`**
+✍️ **posted by `Codastra`**

-<blockquote>Why cannot Node.Js reject an http request under pressure?
+<blockquote>How to stop “at-least-once” from double-charging your users — without rewriting your whole stack.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Complete Linux Server Setup Guide for Production (Nginx, Node, PM2, MongoDB, Python, FastAPI, SSL) - <a href="https://medium.com/@muhammed-rizin/complete-linux-server-setup-guide-for-production-nginx-node-pm2-mongodb-python-fastapi-ssl-2feccf84ea50?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Scaling Revenue With Modular JavaScript Systems That Practically Print Money - <a href="https://medium.com/write-a-catalyst/scaling-revenue-with-modular-javascript-systems-that-practically-print-money-01b41d8823c0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mohsin Abro`**

+<blockquote>How I built high-leverage JS automations that saved hours, reduced costs, and quietly increased profits behind the scenes.
+Continue reading on Write A Catalyst »</blockquote>

+<h3>3.
+How to use Eslint v9 in a monorepo with flat config file format - <a href="https://medium.com/@felipeprodev/how-to-use-eslint-v9-in-a-monorepo-with-flat-config-file-format-8ef2e06ce296?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rizin`**
+✍️ **posted by `Felipe Morais`**

-<blockquote>Deploying applications on a Linux server requires setting up firewalls, configuring web servers, installing runtimes, databases, and…
+<blockquote>In this article, we’ll walk through the process of setting up Eslint v9 in a monorepo.
+We’ll also use TypeScript, Node.js, Yarn, Vite, and…
 Continue reading on Medium »</blockquote>

-<h3>3.
-Building Scalable APIs with Node.js and Express — The Clean Architecture Way  - <a href="https://medium.com/@blogstacker20/building-scalable-apis-with-node-js-and-express-the-clean-architecture-way-8fedef4dacbf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>Node.js is powerful.
- Express.js is fast.
- But if you’ve ever found yourself in a tangled mess of routes, middleware, and spaghetti code…… Continue reading on Medium »</blockquote>

 <h3>4.
-Building Your Own Image Generation Service: How VAE, Diffusion, and Autoregressive Models Work —… - <a href="https://noncodersuccess.medium.com/building-your-own-image-generation-service-how-vae-diffusion-and-autoregressive-models-work-ba6d4d7bdfc3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Blue/Green Deployment with Nginx Failover (Beginner-Friendly Walkthrough) - <a href="https://medium.com/@codedcoderrr/blue-green-deployment-with-nginx-failover-beginner-friendly-walkthrough-7eecdc2d5d36?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NonCoderSuccess`**
+✍️ **posted by `Codedcoder`**

-<blockquote>Everywhere you look today — Instagram reels, product demos, startup pitches — AI-generated images are everywhere.
- From hyper-realistic…
+<blockquote>This article teaches you how to deploy two versions of a Node.js service — Blue (primary) and Green (backup) — behind Nginx, with…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Applications today have to do more, have to be faster, and are expected to load instantly in this… - <a href="https://medium.com/@kum.ujjwal.heroxhost/applications-today-have-to-do-more-have-to-be-faster-and-are-expected-to-load-instantly-in-this-5aae1107acff?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Will Bun Replace Node.js?
+The Truth Behind the Hype - <a href="https://santoshshelar.medium.com/will-bun-replace-node-js-the-truth-behind-the-hype-b5cc47eeceac?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ujjwal_Kumar_Heroxhost`**
+✍️ **posted by `Santosh Shelar`**

-<blockquote>Understanding Advanced Node.js Hosting Performance
+<blockquote>Okay, let’s be real.
+If you’ve been anywhere near JavaScript Twitter or dev forums lately, you’ve seen the fireworks.
+It’s all “Bun this”…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Chaining Image & Video Transformations with Sharp and FFmpeg - <a href="https://medium.com/trackit/chaining-image-video-transformations-with-sharp-and-ffmpeg-e13954273173?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Avoid the $50K Refactor: The NestJS Architecture Pattern That Lets You Swap AI Providers Seamlessly - <a href="https://blog.devgenius.io/avoid-the-50k-refactor-the-nestjs-architecture-pattern-that-lets-you-swap-ai-providers-seamlessly-81852d58e781?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lucas Sanchez`**
+✍️ **posted by `Joosep Wong`**

-<blockquote>How Sharp and FFmpeg can be combined in Node.js to build in-memory image and video transformation pipelines.
+<blockquote>Let’s be honest.
+When you first integrate an AI model, you grab the SDK, slam an instance of OpenAI or Gemini directly into your service…
-Continue reading on TrackIt »</blockquote>
+Continue reading on Dev Genius »</blockquote>

 <h3>7.
-Best Hosting Options for Node.js Apps: A Complete Guide. - <a href="https://medium.com/@petrolesapiti/best-hosting-options-for-node-js-apps-a-complete-guide-4887066b76c7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Deploy Your Node.js Backend Project to Vercel — A Step-by-Step Guide - <a href="https://tcetechjankari.medium.com/how-to-deploy-your-node-js-backend-project-to-vercel-a-step-by-step-guide-402e38763aa9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Petro Lesapiti Loltolo`**
+✍️ **posted by `TCE Tech Jankari`**

-<blockquote>Choosing the right hosting for your Node.js application isn’t just a technical decision — it directly impacts your app’s performance…
+<blockquote>From local npm run dev to a live HTTPS API in minutes—without managing servers.
 Continue reading on Medium »</blockquote>

+<h3>8.
+NPM Is the Biggest Attack Surface in Software — And Nobody Wants to Admit It - <a href="https://bhavyansh001.medium.com/npm-is-the-biggest-attack-surface-in-software-and-nobody-wants-to-admit-it-4cd99fc27e8e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bhavyansh`**

+<blockquote>AI Agents Now Install Dependencies for You — But Can You Trust What They Pull?
+Continue reading on Medium »</blockquote>

+<h3>9.
+A Simple Guide to Sending Emails with Resend in Node.js, Next.js, and Express - <a href="https://medium.com/@iamqitmeeer/a-simple-guide-to-sending-emails-with-resend-in-node-js-next-js-and-express-baf5a95dd368?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Muhammad Qitmeer`**

+<blockquote>Hello!
+I’m Muhammad Qitmeer Raza.
+Today, I’ll show you how to easily add email-sending capabilities to your applications.
+We will…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-3.5 months of lost revenue because an agency couldn’t deliver a 1-week project. - <a href="https://buildwithrazvan.medium.com/3-5-months-of-lost-revenue-because-an-agency-couldnt-deliver-a-1-week-project-7a877e4b5c2f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate Guide to React State Management: Zustand vs Redux vs Redux Toolkit vs RTK Query vs… - <a href="https://thamizhelango.medium.com/the-ultimate-guide-to-react-state-management-zustand-vs-redux-vs-redux-toolkit-vs-rtk-query-vs-08b5655020f4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Razvan Alex Grigoriciuc`**
+✍️ **posted by `ThamizhElango Natarajan`**

-<blockquote>The web development industry has a serious delivery problem.
+<blockquote>React has evolved dramatically in recent years.
+With the rise of React Server Components, streaming, edge rendering, Suspense, and new…
 Continue reading on Medium »</blockquote>

 <h3>2.
-TypeScript 5.9.3 Just Made the ‘Any’ Type Practically Obsolete - <a href="https://medium.com/@deepakmardi/typescript-5-9-3-just-made-the-any-type-practically-obsolete-d2921cf9a91b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+[Web] CSS 기초 학습의 여정 with AI-Powered Active Learning - <a href="https://medium.com/@ai-den/web-css-%EA%B8%B0%EC%B4%88-%ED%95%99%EC%8A%B5%EC%9D%98-%EC%97%AC%EC%A0%95-with-ai-powered-active-learning-fb13a9b9d9d3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deepak Mardi`**
+✍️ **posted by `Aiden`**

-<blockquote>Why the language that once tolerated your chaos is finally forcing you to grow up.
+<blockquote>지난 2주 간 매일 30분씩 CSS 학습을 위해 AI 도구를 활용해 능동적 학습을 진행했습니다.
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Silent Killer in Your React 19 App: CVE-2025–55182 and How to Fix It in 30 Seconds - <a href="https://medium.com/@justclive/the-silent-killer-in-your-react-19-app-cve-2025-55182-and-how-to-fix-it-in-30-seconds-05482daa44fa?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Apache Config vs. .htaccess: The Security Battle You’re Probably Losing - <a href="https://medium.com/@fercasco.v/apache-config-vs-htaccess-the-security-battle-youre-probably-losing-37f3baa3fbdc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Just_Clive`**
+✍️ **posted by `BotsiCat`**

-<blockquote>A critical React 19 Remote Code Execution vulnerability (CVE-2025–55182) is actively being exploited to hijack servers, steal environment…
+<blockquote>A simple introduction to Apache .config and .htaccess — and why every site owner should understand the difference.
 Continue reading on Medium »</blockquote>

 <h3>4.
-HarmonyOS Reaches 8 Million Developers — A New Era of Growth Begins - <a href="https://medium.com/@melojack45/harmonyos-reaches-8-million-developers-a-new-era-of-growth-begins-37cdf1b4ce41?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Earned $1,500 in Just 7 Days Using AI (With No Ads, No Audience, and No Prior Clients) - <a href="https://medium.com/@tyrellpr2/how-i-earned-1-500-in-just-7-days-using-ai-with-no-ads-no-audience-and-no-prior-clients-48d0a6257a9d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jack Melo`**
+✍️ **posted by `Tyrell Reid`**

-<blockquote>HarmonyOS Reaches 8 Million Developers — A New Era of Growth Begins
+<blockquote>The simple, repeatable strategy anyone can use to turn AI into income.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Part 1 — Hosting Your First React App using AWS Amplify (Beginner-Friendly Guide) - <a href="https://medium.com/@psanjita18/part-1-hosting-your-first-react-app-using-aws-amplify-beginner-friendly-guide-6dae499c611c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Labeldruck ohne Software: Ein Browser-Tool für den einfachen Fall - <a href="https://medium.com/rigel-computer-com/labeldruck-ohne-software-ein-browser-tool-f%C3%BCr-den-einfachen-fall-ef0b0e45b2a7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanjita Prajapati`**
+✍️ **posted by `Christoph Schweres`**

-<blockquote>As the world rapidly moves toward cloud-based applications, one of the most important skills for any developer is learning how to…
+<blockquote>Identische Etikettenbögen auf A4-Papier erstellen.
+Hochladen, anordnen, drucken.
+Fertig.
-Continue reading on Medium »</blockquote>
+Continue reading on rigel-computer.com »</blockquote>

 <h3>6.
-Islands Architecture: The future of fast web development - <a href="https://heyitstrev.medium.com/islands-architecture-the-future-of-fast-web-development-a9a761cfebeb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why JavaScript Should Be the Next Programming Language You Learn (in 2026) - <a href="https://medium.com/@sunil17bbmp/why-javascript-should-be-the-next-programming-language-you-learn-in-2026-cf2ee9fc2026?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chimamanda Justus`**
+✍️ **posted by `Code With Sunil | Code Smarter, not harder`**

-<blockquote>Why I believe the Islands Architecture is the future of fast web development
+<blockquote>If you’re choosing a programming language to learn in 2026, JavaScript isn’t just a good option — it’s the most practical one.
+Recent…
 Continue reading on Medium »</blockquote>

+<h3>7.
+Making Einstein’s Relativity Click: An Interactive Spacetime Simulator - <a href="https://macrini.medium.com/making-einsteins-relativity-click-an-interactive-spacetime-simulator-4defdbd8c83f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Diego Macrini`**

+<blockquote>What is time?
+Not “how do we measure it” — but what IS it?
+When nothing changes, when no particles interact, is time still passing?
+These…
+Continue reading on Medium »</blockquote>

+<h3>8.
+Kullanıcı Arayüzü (UI) Dünyası: Temel Kavramlar ve İçerik Mimarisi - <a href="https://medium.com/@aliyakar785/kullan%C4%B1c%C4%B1-aray%C3%BCz%C3%BC-ui-d%C3%BCnyas%C4%B1-temel-kavramlar-ve-i%CC%87%C3%A7erik-mimarisi-27acc7319d04?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ali Yakar`**

+<blockquote>İnsan-bilgisayar etkileşimini sağlayan arayüzler, GUI ve CLI farkları, modern arayüz çeşitleri ve içerik mimarisi üzerine notlar.
+Continue reading on Medium »</blockquote>

+<h3>9.
+UploadThing: Exploring an Alternative to the AWS S3 Bucket - <a href="https://blog.stackademic.com/uploadthing-exploring-an-alternative-to-the-aws-s3-bucket-37f35260933a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Abdullah Muhammad`**

+<blockquote>Basic understanding of AWS cloud more specifically, the AWS S3 service will be sufficient for working through the contents of this article.
+Continue reading on Stackademic »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>